-Now think about where it should go in the Shocked cat code.
+Now think about where it should go in the Ghost code.
 It should go to that location as soon as the 'Zapped' message is broadcast.
 It will still be hidden at this stage, but that is okay.
 It will become visible very soon after it gets there.
-Your code for the Shocked cat now looks like Figure 83.
+Your code for the Ghost now looks like Figure 83.